Paul Stoddart

-Paul Stoddart (born 26 May 1955) is an Australian businessman, airline owner and former Minardi Formula One team boss.
+Paul Gerard Stoddart (born 26 May 1955) is an Australian businessman, airline owner and former Minardi Formula One team boss.

 Personal life

-Born in Coburg, Melbourne, Australia, and attended Preston Technical School and St Joseph's College Melbourne.
+Born in Coburg, a suburb of Melbourne, Victoria, Australia, and attended Preston Technical School and St Joseph's College Melbourne.
 Stoddart's first business was a car dealership.
 He was later based in England and was the Yugo car distributor for the UK and also had a hire car detailing business in Manchester detailing the ex-hire cars before sale to the public.

-As of 2022, Stoddart is based in Ledbury, Herefordshire and has an estimated net worth of £25million.

 Aviation

 European Aviation

 In late 1989, Stoddart purchased two BAC 1-11 aircraft and three Falcon 20 business jets (and a large assortment of spare parts for both aircraft) from the Royal Australian Air Force's 'VIP Squad' (the Canberra-based No 34 SQN).
 Stoddart formed European Aviation, hired Trevor Whetter from British Aerospace as his Managing Director and sold the BAC 1-11 aircraft to Okada Air in Nigeria.
 Following discussions with British Airways, Stoddart purchased 16 aircraft, and following Dan Air's absorption into British Airways, the airline was formed in 1994.

-Stoddart and European Aviation made the news in the UK during the Coronavirus pandemic in 2020.
-Airbus A340 aircraft, acquired from Etihad Airways and owned by Stoddart's business were used to transport PPE from China and Malaysia back to the UK.
+During the COVID-19 pandemic, Airbus A340 aircraft, acquired from Etihad Airways and owned by Stoddart's business were used to transport PPE from China and Malaysia back to the UK.